 - Collect all veterinary bills and medical records

-- Save copies of health certificates or other relevant paperwork
+- Save copies of health certificates and other relevant paperwork

-- Get necropsies done so a formal cause of death is established
+- In the case of death, get necropsies done so a formal cause of death is established

-- Ask for a formal statement from the veterinarian who provided treatment
+- Ask for medical records and a formal statement from the veterinarian who provided treatment

 - Ask for a formal statement from destination shelters if they observed problems or issues